Overview

 4. Share feedback - Help us improve the MCP integration

-The MCP server automatically stays up-to-date with the latest Probe.dev API features and documentation.
+The hosted MCP server automatically stays up-to-date with the latest Probe.dev API features and documentation changes.